 If that’s you, here’s a simple tip: Start with one thing.
 Choose a paint color not based on trends or what you think you should do, but based on what you actually like and how you’ll use the room.

 Feeling the decorating bug?
-Here are 10 more easy ways to make your home more beautiful without having to plan a whole room or spend a whole lot of money:
+Here are 10 more easy ways to make your home more beautiful without having to plan a whole room or spend a whole lot of money.
+This may particularly appeal to landlords, says Colleen of Income Realty Corporation, since everything on the list is affordable and easy to do.:

 Bare walls are the bane of every decorator’s existence.
 Painting a room in a gorgeous color is just the first step.
 The next step is decorating those walls.
 What style you choose is entirely up to you.
 I personally love black and white photography and modern art, particularly by artists of color.